-The main objective of the BSc minor Economics of Sustainable Development is to provide a profound introduction to the economics of sustainable development, in particular for students from the natural sciences.
+The main objective of the BSc minor Economics of Sustainable Development is to provide a profound introduction to the economics of sustainable development, in particular for students from the environmental sciences.

 After successful completion of this minor students are expected to be able to:

-- explain the main issues of economic development in developing countries, including the necessary basic economic concepts;
+- explain the main issues of economic development in developing countries, including the necessary basic economic concepts, and analyse economic aspects of agricultural and rural development;

 This minor is interesting for WUR-students of the BSc programmes: